tstillwell/fractal-maker-IFS/README.md

 parameters must be numeric. a - f are the numeric coefficients for affine transformation, and p is the probability weight for the equation.

-Total probability rate for all equations should not exceed one.
+Total probability weights for all equations should not exceed one.

 Once all equations have been input, enter a blank line to terminate input and begin graphing the image.